TrelisResearch/arc-agi-2025/README.md

 For detailed information about the data structure, file formats, and how to work with the datasets, see the [data folder README](data/README.md).

-## llm-python
+## llm_python

-The `llm-python/` folder contains a comprehensive testing framework for evaluating OpenAI models (o3, o4, GPT-4, Claude, custom Runpod endpoint, any openai style endpoint) on ARC-AGI tasks:
+The `llm_python/` folder contains a comprehensive testing framework for evaluating OpenAI models (o3, o4, GPT-4, Claude, custom Runpod endpoint, any openai style endpoint) on ARC-AGI tasks:

-For complete documentation, usage examples, and detailed configuration options, see the [llm-python README](llm-python/README.md).
+For complete documentation, usage examples, and detailed configuration options, see the [llm_python README](llm_python/README.md).

 ## Google Cloud Storage Operations